Openmesh-Network/xnode-definitions/README.md

 ## To-do
 * To get from services to potential services, we can run the nix metadata scraper on a list of these services.
     * Need fields like 'logo', 'name' and 'description' from the package of the same name as the service.
-* Manual spec overrides needs to be filled in with data by research.
-* Massive cleanup post-refactor is required